-SAP C4C provides various tools to comply with GDPR regulatory guidelines.
+SAP C/4HANA provides various tools to comply with GDPR regulatory guidelines.
 Organizations must decide what rules to define to comply with these guidelines.

-Why you should consider C4C as a solution for your organization while working under EU GDPR guidelines
+Why you should consider SAP C/4HANA as a solution for your organization while working under EU GDPR guidelines